 Auto Height Turned Off

 Auto Height Turned On

-The grid view offers some limited editing capabilities, like selection of attribute values or editing of item names if the grid configuration supports editing.
+The Grid view offers some limited editing capabilities, like selection of attribute values or editing of item names if the column configuration supports editing.
 This is defined by an Architect.
 If editing of attribute values is enabled for a particular column, a suitable editor will be available for you.

 Selecting a Parameter